 i remain grateful for the Huffington Post blogger platform i enjoyed from may 2013 – jan 2018, but do wish to track my posts as they appear at HP & on the web:

-the articles that follow are red-flagged, as”declined” on the current HuffPo blogger platform, where one can now only delete previous posts. the articles are still available online (for now), including at HP; the red-flags were added much later, very likely by anonymous readers, who have that option. some of these articles
+the articles that follow are now red-flagged, as in”declined” on the current HuffPo blogger platform, where bloggers can now only delete previous posts. the articles are still available online for now, including at HP. the red-flags were added much later, possibly by readers, who have that option at each posting.

-please note: the app/phone pages do not seem to function; instead, pull up the full list of HP posts on your laptop or visit my Huff Post page, where all links are posted. https://www.huffpost.com/author/kimann-schultz
+please note: HP app/phone pages do not seem to function, with only a few posts visible. pull up the full list of HP posts on your laptop or visit my Huff Post page at this site, where all links are posted.

 here’s the text from this red-flagged article, dated 8/17/2017: